nickbarkhuff/plex-vote/readme.md

 * MySQL connection settings
 * A secret (Used for password hashing and JWT signatures)

-To test that the app can connect to Plex and MySQL, run:
+To test your configuration, run:

 `npm run test`